The information on this page is all about how we support you as learners and gather and respond to your feedback.

 One of the ways we inform and enhance library provision is by analysing and evaluating relevant feedback.

 We use data from module evaluations (internal to BGU, collected towards the end of each semester), the National Student Survey (a national, annual survey open to final year undergraduates) and the BGU Student Satisfaction Survey (an internal, annual survey, open to all BGU students), as well as informal feedback gathered at the Library's Service Desk and two Enquiry Desks.

 Each year we publish a formal response to the BGUSSS, the most recent of which can be found below.

-A second, specialist Enquiry Desk is located in the Teaching Resources Collection and is staffed during term time for four days a week (usually Mondays, Tuesdays, Thursdays and Fridays) by Teaching Resources Librarian Janice Morris.
+The Enquiry Desk in the Teaching Resources Collection is staffed for four days a week during term time (usually Mondays, Tuesdays, Thursdays and Fridays) by Teaching Resources Librarian Janice Morris.

 Library orientation sessions are arranged for all new students; the vast majority of orientation session are timetabled by your lecturers and occur during your first few weeks at BGU.
 If you missed your library orientation session, or were suffering from a bad case of information overload at the time and can't remember what was said, why not attend one of our refresher sessions or book yourself a 1-to-1 tutorial?